2019 Cricket World Cup: Black Caps stun India with epic performance to make Cricket World Cup final

 This was not how their World Cup was meant to end.
 Not here.
 Not like this.

-It certainly wasn't in the script when a pulsating semifinal resumed on its second day, with the Black Caps returning after day one's rain at 211-5, with 23 balls left in their innings.
+It certainly wasn't in the script when the pulsating semifinal resumed on its second day, with the Black Caps returning after day one's rain at 211-5, with 23 balls left in their innings.

 It didn't look any more likely after they had grated their way to 239-8.
 Surely, 240 – even on a pitch which looked difficult to bat on – wouldn't scare the vaunted Indian top order.